martinheidegger/conf-cal/README.md

 [Main Room]
 10:00-10:20 Opening
-10:20-11:00 Doing the right thing by Super Man
+10:20-11:00 Doing the right thing by Super Man #keynote

     Super Man will talk about the challenges he faced trying to do the right thing when you are basically a god